 - Risk Management Training - All student organizations are required to attend risk management training during the school year.
 Risk Management trainings for the next school year start in March, and the student organization has until the spring semester to complete the risk management training.
 Organizations only need to send one officer to the student organization trainings.

-Changes to Faculty/Staff Advisor, Officers (President, Treasurer, SORC) & Constitution By-Laws
+Changes to Faculty/Staff Advisor, Officers (President and Treasurer) & Constitution and/or Bylaws

 - Student organizations have ten (10) university working days to update their organization profile and submit a new university policy agreement.